-A Swiss company detailed their experience creating the first concept for Contact Tracing and submitting it to Apple.
-This lead to Apple, the Swiss scientists, and Google teaming up to create the API ultimately.
+A Swiss company detailed its experience creating the first concept for Contact Tracing and submitting it to Apple.
+This ultimately led to Apple, the Swiss scientists, and Google teaming up to create the API.

 Public figures urge Apple and Google to prevent unofficial use of the API in apps, although that was exactly the stance Apple took when launching the API.

-On June 18, it was reported that the UK will abandon their initial attempts at making their own app, and will instead use the Contact Tracing API from Apple and Google.
-Later the same day Canada announced the intention to create an app using the API as well.
+On June 18, it was reported that the UK will abandon its initial attempts at making its own app, and will instead use the Contact Tracing API from Apple and Google.
+Later the same day, Canada announced the intention to create an app using the API as well.

-Ireland released an updated contact tracing app that uses Apple's API in July 2020.
-The developers working on the app said that using the API sped up the process and allowed them to get the app in the consumers hands sooner.
+In July 2020, Ireland released an updated contact-tracing app using Apple's API.
+The developers working on the app said that using the API sped up the process and allowed them to get the app into consumers' hands sooner.

 Google and Apple are planning a joint server which will centralize all contact tracing data and eliminate chances for duplicated data.
 They will partner with the Association of Public Health Laboratories to accomplish the goal and better the quality of data collected.